opencord/platform-install/INSTALL_SINGLE_NODE.md

 > This command uses an Ansible playbook (cord-single-playbook.yml) to install
 > OpenStack services, ONOS, and XOS in VMs on the target server.
 It also brings up
 > a compute node as a VM.
->
-> (You *could* also run the above Ansible playbook directly, but Gradle is the
-> top-level build tool of CORD and so we use it here for consistency.)

 Note that this step usually takes *at least an hour* to complete.
 Be patient!